The Innovative Finance ISA

 - You do not have to invest the entirety of your £20,000 ISA limit – you can invest any amount up to this level.

-- You do not have to invest in a single lump – you may spread your ISA investment across the year howsoever you see fit.
+- You do not have to invest in a single lump – you can usually spread your ISA investment across the year howsoever you see fit.
+It’s worth bearing in mind that some accounts may be less flexible – so ensure you understand the product in detail before investing.

 - You can potentially build up a significant ISA holding over time by maximising the use of your annual ISA investment allowance each year.